minamax1994/transactions_tracker/README.md

 # transactions_tracker
-A Flutter app to track user payments and transactions
+A Flutter app to track user cards and transactions